JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 ## Working with C strings

 There is no dedicated type in C language for strings.
-A developer knows from a method signature or the documentation whether a given `char *` means a C string in the context.
+A developer knows from a method signature or the documentation, whether a given `char *` means a C string in the context.
 Strings in the C language are null-terminated, a trailing zero character `\0` is added at the end of a bytes sequence to mark a string termination.
 Usually, [UTF-8 encoded strings](https://en.wikipedia.org/wiki/UTF-8) are used.
-The UTF-8 encoding uses variable width characters and it is backward compatible with [ASCII](https://en.wikipedia.org/wiki/ASCII).
+The UTF-8 encoding uses variable width characters, and it is backward compatible with [ASCII](https://en.wikipedia.org/wiki/ASCII).
 Kotlin/Native uses UTF-8 character encoding by default.

 The best way to understand the mapping between C and Kotlin languages is to try it out on a small example.
 We will create